Note on the 3-dimensional log canonical abundance in characteristic $>3$: Introduction

 Now let $(X,B)$ be a projective lc threefold pair over $k$ such that $K_{X}+B$ is nef.
 We assume $\kappa(K_{X}+B)=2$, which is the most difficult case.
-After passing to an uncountable base field, $K_{X}+B$ is endowed with a map $h:X\to Z$ to a normal proper algebraic space of dimension $2$ by Lemma \ref{diagram}.
+Then $K_{X}+B$ is endowed with a map $h:X\to Z$ to a normal proper algebraic space of dimension $2$ by Lemma \ref{diagram}.
 We replace $(X,B)$ by a $\Q$-factorial dlt modification by Theorem \ref{dltmodification}.
 Then one of the following cases holds:\\

 Case \uppercase\expandafter{\romannumeral1}: $K_{X}+B-\varepsilon\lfloor B\rfloor$ is not pseudo-effective for any rational $\varepsilon>0$,\\

 Case \uppercase\expandafter{\romannumeral2}: $K_{X}+B-\varepsilon\lfloor B\rfloor$ is pseudo-effective for any sufficiently small rational $\varepsilon>0$.\\